Wind Farm Maintenance

 All courses are devised and assessed by the Industrial Rope Access Trade Association (IRATA), which is the international governing body within the rope access industry.
 If you are considering a career as a rope access technician or you require a IRATA certified team to carryout work or simply wish to get more information about rope access, get in touch today!

-Rope access training course are all designed to provide aspiring rope access technicians with the training, skills, and knowledge required to carry out manoeuvres and rescue procedures in line with stringent industry and safety requirements.
+Rope access training courses are all designed to provide aspiring rope access technicians with the training, skills, and knowledge required to carry out manoeuvres and rescue procedures in line with stringent industry and safety requirements.
 The most cost effective solution for wind farm owners and operators when repairing blades is to have this done in situ, with the most rapidly deployable technicians being rope access trades.

-Why choose Dangle for your Rope Access Blade Repair?
+Dangle, for your all Rope Access needs?

 With wind turbines operating 24 hours a day, 7 days a week, 365 days a year, it’s no surprise that they can succumb to everyday wear and tear, as well as harsh weather conditions that can cause significant damage to the wind turbine blades.